UPDATE November 8, 2019: Instagram has announced that it will expand its global tests which remove likes from the app to the United States.

 What We Know

 So far, there have not been any public announcements from Instagram on the upcoming availability of data as part of these changes.
-While metrics could disappear from the Instagram app interface, it remains unclear if they would also be removed from the Graph API.
+While metrics could disappear from the Instagram app interface, it remains unclear if they would also be removed from Instagram's various APIs.

 Social media marketers are also unsure whether the visibility of likes is a setting that creators themselves would be able to toggle, or whether the change would roll out platform-wide.